 Segment information is prepared on the same basis that our management reviews information for operational decision-making purposes.
-We operate in four business segments: (1) the acquisition, redevelopment, ownership and management of retail real estate, (2) the acquisition, redevelopment, ownership and management of multifamily real estate and (4) the acquisition, redevelopment, ownership and management of multifamily real estate and (4) the acquisition, redevelopment, ownership and management of multifamily real estate and (4) the acquisition, redevelopment, ownership and management of multifamily real estate and (4) the acquisition, redevelopment, ownership and management of multifamily real estate and (4) the acquisition, redevelopment, ownership and management of multifamily real estate and (4) the acquisition, redevelopment, ownership and management of multifamily real estate and (4) the acquisition, redevelopment, ownership and management of multifamily real estate and (4) the acquisition, redevelopment, ownership and management of multifamily real estate and (4) the acquisition, redevelopment, services, including tenant reimbursements, parking and storage space rental.
-The products for our office segment primarily include rental of apartments and other tenant services.
-The products of our mixed-use segment include rental of retail space and other tenant services, including tenant reimbursements, parking and storage space rental.
+We operate in four business segments: (1) the acquisition, redevelopment, ownership and management of retail real estate, (2) the acquisition, redevelopment, ownership and management of multifamily real estate and (4) the acquisition, redevelopment, ownership and management of multifamily real estate and (4) the acquisition, redevelopment, ownership and management of mixed-use real estate.
+The products for our retail segment primarily include rental of retail space and other tenant services, including tenant reimbursements, parking and storage space rental.
 The products for our multifamily segment include rental of apartments and other tenant services.
-The products of our mixed-use segment include rental of retail space and other tenant services, including tenant reimbursements, parking and storage space rental and other tenant services, including tenant reimbursements, parking and storage space rental and operation of a 369-room all-suite hotel.
+The products of our mixed-use segment include rental of retail space and other tenant services, including tenant reimbursements, parking and storage space rental and operation of a 369-room all-suite hotel.